nist-ionstorage/pdq2/doc/manual.rst

 ======= ======== ===========
 Name    Command  Description
 ======= ======== ===========
 RESET   ``0x00`` Reset the FPGA registers.
 Does not reset memories.
 Does not reload the bitstream.
+Does not reset the USB interface.
 TRIGGER ``0x02`` Soft trigger.
 Logical OR with the external trigger control line to form the trigger signal to the spline.
 ARM     ``0x04`` Enable triggering.
 Disarming also aborts parsing of a frame and forces the parser to the frame jump table.
 A currently active line will finish execution.
 DCM     ``0x06`` Set the clock speed.
 Enabling chooses the Digital Clock Manager which doubles the clock and thus operates all FPGA logic and the DACs at 100 MHz.
 Disabling chooses a 50 MHz sampling and logic clock.
 The PDQ2 logic is inherently agnostic to the value of the sample clock.
 Scaling of coefficients and duration values must be performed on the host.